Types of Marketing: Overview of 10 Different Marketing Strategies

-Marketing is a field that is ever-changing and businesses continue to find new and better ways to market themselves as well as their products/services.
+Marketing is an ever-changing field, and businesses continue to find new and better ways to market themselves and their products/services.

 Some marketing strategies have been around for a long time while others are new to the scene and starting to shake things up.